Chris Kirk battled alcoholism and depression - now he has secured his first PGA Tour victory in seven years - KTVZ

 A candid interview with the PGA Tour on the eve of his comeback shed light on the golfer’s previous multiple unsuccessful attempts to give up alcohol.

-Kirk, who said there was a history of alcoholism in his family, added he had given up beer in late 2017, switching to win and hard liquor such as wine, vodka, and bourbon.
+Kirk, who said there was a history of alcoholism in his family, added he had given up beer in late 2017, switching to wine and hard liquor such as vodka and bourbon.
 That switch had been a decision to tackle his increasing weight, but it only served to “accelerate” his alcohol issues.

 For Kirk, his openness had simply been about personal catharsis.
 Subsequently, the response from others has blown him away.